First Presbyterian Church

 2001 – First Presbyterian Church celebrated its 150th Anniversary with a special worship service.
 An evening presentation, “Always the Women” by Nina Thiel was offered free to the public.

-2007 – The Community Dinner Mission began.
+2006 – The Community Dinner Mission began.
 The Community Dinner is held every Saturday evening to feed individuals with no home or means of support, single-parent families, older and disabled individuals trying to live on a fixed income and people hungry for community and fellowship.
-In 2013, 3,976 guests were served at a cost of $1.49/ serving.

 2008 – The church again underwent an extensive renovation.
 The heating and air condition system was updated.
 The kitchen was remodeled with new appliances.
 Calvin Hall was redone to accommodate more types of activities.
 Classrooms were moved.
 A new entrance and garden area featured a labyrinth patio.